 Note: Although Terraform state files for task workspaces are independent, this does not guarantee the infrastructure changes from concurrent task executions are independent.
 Ensure that modules across all tasks are not modifying the same resource objects or have overlapping changes that may result in race conditions during automation.

-Within the Consul-Terraform-Sync configuration for a task, practitioners can select the desired module to run for the task as well the set of services for the module to execute on.
+Within the Consul-Terraform-Sync configuration for a task, practitioners can select the desired module to run for the task as well as set the condition to execute the task.
 Each task executed by the Terraform driver corresponds to an automated root module that calls the selected module in an isolated Terraform environment.
 Consul-Terraform-Sync will manage concurrent execution of these tasks.

-The root module is simple in structure and proxies Consul service information, configuration, and other variables to the Terraform module for the task.
-The content of the files that make up the root module are sourced from Consul-Terraform-Sync configuration, information for task's module to use as the automation playbook, and the Consul catalog for discovering service information.
+The root module is simple in structure and proxies Consul information, configuration, and other variables to the Terraform module for the task.
+The content of the files that make up the root module are sourced from Consul-Terraform-Sync configuration, information for task's module to use as the automation playbook, and information from Consul such as service information.

 sync-tasks is created in the current directory.
 To configure where Terraform configuration files are stored, set